Glitch effectGlitch effectGlitch effect

 Firewall

-Software or hardware that filters network traffic to prevent unauthorized access to an organization's network.
-A firewall acts as an outer barrier that either allows or blocks network traffic based on a predefined set of rules.
+A firewall is a security system that monitors and filters incoming and outgoing network traffic to prevent unauthorized access to an organization's network.
+It acts as an outer barrier that either allows or blocks network traffic based on a predefined set of rules.
 It scans specific data packets—units of communication sent over networks—for malicious code or known threats.
-Should a data packet be flagged, the firewall prevents it from entering the network.
+If a data packet is flagged, the firewall prevents it from entering the network.

 Text Link